-Growing Garlic is Easy and Rewarding
+Growing Garlic: Easy and Rewarding

 Garlic is the easiest annual crop I grow.
 I simply plop the cloves in the ground in the fall, cover them with mulch, and wait.
 When the days begin lengthening and the temperature warms, little green shoots emerge from the soil.
 In my area, they grow strong and tall until they are ready to harvest in early June.

-Garlic is the Perfect Succession Plant = Twice the Harvest
+Garlic: the Perfect Succession Plant

 Because I harvest garlic in early June, I’ve learned to grow peppers in the same space.
 After starting my pepper plants from seed indoors, I transplant them to the garlic bed in May.
 The garlic is tall and strong, and the pepper seedlings nestle in between the rows.
 After I dig up the garlic in June, the peppers take off in the heat, giving me two crops from one garden space.